Preserves: an Expressive Data Language

 Binary data.

-is a sequence of octets.
-ByteString
+A ByteString is a sequence of octets.
+ByteStrings are compared

 lexicographically.